ganesshkumar/ganesshkumar.github.io/src/pages/articles/2016-12-13-nathas-your-slack-dj.md

   - hackathon
 ---

-Nathas, a slack bot, is our entry for the [India's first botathon](http://tlabs.in/event/indias-first-botathon/) conducted by TLabs.
+Nathas, a slack bot, is our entry for the TLab's first botathon in India conducted by TLabs.
 Nathas has won us the second runner-up at the hackathon.

 Nathas is a slack bot that sits and listens to messages sent on a particular channel.
 It will process any message that starts with `@nathas` and will ignore the rest.